Carol Sigelman, Psychological and Brain Sciences Department Chair

 Colloquium Series!
 We are excited to report that the department launched a department-wide colloquium series last spring, which we hope will bring faculty and students from our three doctoral program areas together periodically to expand their perspectives.
 These events are open to all members of our community, including undergraduate students, members of other departments and alumni.
 In spring 2017, two prominent scholars presented the inaugural talks in the series (Marvin Chun from Yale and Crystal Park from the University of Connecticut).
 Future speaker details are below.
 Please consider donating to support the continuation of this series in future years (specify Psychology Colloquium Series as donation target).

-New Distance Education Course: The GW Psychology Department offered a new distance education course for undergraduates on eating disorders, taught by Dr. Greg Neimeyer, formerly of the University of Florida, currently with APA.
+New Distance Education Course: The GW Psychological and Brain Sciences Department offered a new distance education course for undergraduates on eating disorders, taught by Dr. Greg Neimeyer, formerly of the University of Florida, currently with APA.
 This course drew over 50 students in spring and 25 in summer, testifying to student interest in both the course topic and the vehicle through which the course was taught.

 Summer Institutes: We again ran two successful summer institutes for undergraduates in summer 2017, each involving up to 13 credit hours of course work on a theme: Health Promotion in Underserved Populations (Steve Forssell, director; 8 students) and The Cognitive Neuroscience of Consciousness (Steve Dopkins, director; 14 students).